DevMo-13/DevMo-13/README.md

 Hi!

 My name is Monique Cinatl, and I am an aspiring junior developer.
-I am currently working through Treehouse's Full Stack JavaScript techdegree, and am looking forward to a lifetime of continued learning!
 I have 7 years of experience working in higher education, and I am ready to bring my organization, problem-solving, collaboration, and communication skills into the tech world.

+I am currently working through Treehouse's Full Stack JavaScript techdegree, and am looking forward to a lifetime of continued learning.
+Take a look at my repositories below to see some of the projects I have worked on throughout my techdegree journey.
+As a code newbie, I am eager to learn and improve, so if you have any feedback you could provide or know of any job opportunities, I would love to get in touch!

+- Currently working on: Treehouse's FSJS Techdegree

+- Next up: freeCodeCamp's Responsive Web Design Cerification

 :sparkles: Also, because I am obsessed with them, here is my litte family --> :dog2: Riley, :cat: Finn, and :man: my hubby!
 These are my people.
 ![myFam](/FAM.jpg)